-First Year Students (ie enrolled for the first time in any undergraduate course at the University)
+Students enrolled in the University for the first time (in any undergraduate course):

-1. one-session subjects: the end of the eighth week of that session (28 April or 15 September).
+1. for one session subjects, the end of the eighth week of that session (27 April or 14 September)

-2. double-session subjects: the end of the second week of Session 2 (4 August).
+2. for whole year subjects the end of the second week of Session 2 (3 August)